Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     </script>
     ````

-1. Finally, open up **src/components/root.vue** and update it as seen below.
-Keep it open, as you will make a number of additional updates to this file before the end of this exercise.
+1. Finally, open **src/components/root.vue** and update it as shown below.
+Keep this file open because you will make several updates to it before the end of this exercise.

     ````html
     <template>